- Professional Development

 Check out video testimonials of certified professionals on our YouTube channel!

 In order to become a Certified Research Chefs (CRC®) or Certified Culinary Scientists (CCS®), applicants must meet eligibility criteria in the following three categories: Education, Food Service Experience, and Research and Development Experience.
 Once determined as eligible, candidates must pass a certification exam, with a score of 80% or higher, on their knowledge of food science and related subjects.
-Please register for the February 6 1pm CT Webinar that walks through the transition to internet-based testing and the updated study guide.

 Updated Exam Blueprints and Study Guides